CLEANYTICS/colosseum/README.md

 ---

 ## The Warsh Effect
+For the MVP we chose the Warsh effect, but many more cases to come :)

 January 30th, 2026.
 Trump nominates Kevin Warsh as Fed Chair on a Friday afternoon.
 Gold drops 11%.
 Silver drops 37%, its worst single day since March 1980.
 Every TradFi broker closes for the weekend.